 The Nissan Micra has been with us since 1982, and is one of the UK’s most recognisable nameplates.
 We’ve always thought of it as a soft, bubbly, chintzy supermini.
 Not any more.
 At least it’s no longer some of those things.

-The fourth-gen Micra is now a global car, to be sold in 160 countries and built in four, of which the UK (now home to the higher-tech Leaf) is not one.
-The Micra will be built in Thailand, Mexico, China and – from where UK-destined Micras will sail – India.
+The fourth-gen Micra is now a global car, sold in more than 55 countries and built in four, of which the UK (now home to the higher-tech Leaf) is not one.
+It is built in Thailand, Mexico, China and – from where UK-destined Micras sail – India.

 Conventional family cars have, traditionally, had a harder time convincing their respective customers that, say, standards for Asia are compatible with those of western Europe.
-Nissan, though, says that a new platform has allowed its engineers to adapt the Micra to suit the myriad regions where it will be sold.
+Nissan, though, says that its ‘V’ (for Versatile) platform has allowed its engineers to adapt the Micra to suit the myriad regions where it will be sold.

-With the Nissan Pixo now propping up the Nissan range in the UK, the Micra has moved upscale in pricing and is only available with two versions of a 1.2-litre 3-cylinder petrol engine (one with supercharging) and three trim levels: Visia.
-Acenta and Tekna.
-With the standard engine emitting just 115g/km of CO2, Nissan didn’t think a diesel engine would be worthwhile - they’re probably right.
+With the Pixo now marking the entry point to the Nissan range in the UK, the Micra has moved upscale in pricing and is only available with two versions of a 1.2-litre three-cylinder petrol engine (one supercharged and one naturally aspirated) and three trim levels: Visia, Acenta and Tekna.
+Buyers have the option of a five-speed manual or a CVT automatic gearbox mated to either engine.

 With the standard engine emitting just 99g/km of CO2 and the supercharged DIG-S producing 115g/km, Nissan’s engineers didn’t think a diesel engine would be worthwhile – and they’re probably right.